Icinga/icinga2/doc/06-distributed-monitoring.md

   --------------------|--------------------
   Common name (CN)    | **Optional.** Specified with the `--cn` parameter.
 By convention this should be the host's FQDN.
   Request ticket      | **Required.** Add the previously generated [ticket number](06-distributed-monitoring.md#distributed-monitoring-setup-csr-auto-signing).
-  Trusted master certicate | **Required.** Add the previously fetched trusted master certificate (this step means that you've verified its origin).
+  Trusted master certificate | **Required.** Add the previously fetched trusted master certificate (this step means that you've verified its origin).
   Master endpoint     | **Required.** Specify the master's endpoint name.
   Client zone name    | **Required.** Specify the client's zone name.
   Master host         | **Required.** FQDN or IP address of the master host.